thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

 ## Data outliers

-SpotIQ has three central insights it looks for, the first insight it looks for are data outliers.
+SpotIQ attempts to look for three central insights.
+The first insight it looks for are data outliers.
 An outlier is a value that is "far away" or that differs from the other data.

 Outliers can result from measurement or recording errors or they could contain valuable information.
 For example, one store might sell significantly more towels in one week out of the year because there was a flood that week.

 1. Scroll to the first carousel of data that SpotIQ created for you.

+    A carousel groups a set of visualizations on a page.
+You can use the arrows attached to a carousel to "page" through its contents.

 2. Count the number of items in the carousel.

     You should see that SpotIQ found two outliers.